justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 1. We already talked about when `n` is small.
   How small?
 We already proved it was when `n = 16`.
   Is it the exact?
 No, it's not.
-  But, it's a good rule of thumb.
+  But it's a good rule of thumb.

-2. If we just have a few things to add to a sorted list, that would be good.
+2. If we just have a few things to add to a sorted list that would be good.
-  In other words, most of the list is sorted, but 16 or so elements are out of order.
+  In other words, most of the list is sorted but 16 or so elements are out of order.

-3. Insertion sort is going to move an element from where it is, to where it should be, one step at a time.
+3. Insertion sort is going to move an element from where it is to where it should be, one step at a time.
-  So another case is when the average distance from where it is, to where it should be, is small.
+  So another case is when the average distance from where it is to where it should be is small.
   It's "nearly sorted".

 There are some considerations where you want to look at the relative cost but they are not important for asymptotic assessment.
 A quadratic algorithm,
-regardless of the ratio between move and compare is still a quadratic algorithm.
+regardless of the ratio between move and compare, is still a quadratic algorithm.

 ### Naming insertion sort function